cstothart/merge-text-data-files/README.md

 # merge-text-data-files

 ## Description
-Vertically stack all text data files (either tab-delimited or csv) in a given folder.
+Vertically stack all text data files (either tab-delimited or csv) in a given directory.